 Sales of a substantial number of shares of our common stock in the public market after this offering, or the perception that these sales could occur, could adversely affect the market price of our common stock and may make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-Based on the total number of outstanding shares of our common stock as of March 18, 2014, upon completion of this offering, we will have 34,715,103 shares of common stock outstanding, excluding shares of common stock issuable upon exercise of outstanding stock options and a warrant to purchase 12,587 shares of our common stock.
+Based on the total number of outstanding shares of our common stock as of , 2014, upon completion of this offering, we will have shares of common stock outstanding.
 All of the shares of common stock sold in this offering will be freely tradable without restrictions or further registration under the Securities Act of 1933, as amended, or the Securities Act, except for any shares held by our "affiliates" as defined in Rule 144 under the Securities Act.